open-feature/js-sdk/packages/angular/projects/angular-sdk/README.md

 ##### Setting evaluation context

-To set the initial evaluation context, you can add the `context` parameter to the `OpenFeatureModule` configuration.
+To set the initial evaluation context, you can add the `context` parameter to the `provideOpenFeature()` configuration.
 This context can be either an object or a factory function that returns an `EvaluationContext`.

 > [!TIP]